Jump to Main Content

 MSIM Application for Graduate Study

-The application opens annually on Sept.
-1. Visit the Application for Graduate Study and create a login ID and password.
+The application for Autumn 2025 will open on Sept.
+1, 2024.
+Visit the Application for Graduate Study and create a log-in ID and password.

 • Save a partially completed application